 November, plant trees!

 At the vegetable patch, follow up the seedlings you’ve started in October and sow lettuce in a covered place.
 Pull out diseased tomato plants that have been left behind and incinerate them.
 Divide your rhubarb plants.
-Harvest carrots, red beets and turnips if you can store them in a silo or in a protected and well-ventilated area.
+Harvest carrot, red beet and turnip if you can store them in a silo or in a protected and well-ventilated area.
 If you live in an area where winters are mild, simply leave them in the ground.

 - Find all our November gardening tasks